 Below, Leer discusses how he monitors his warm-up metrics and outlines some of his go-to exercises and techniques.
 Let’s just say, his warm-up pace is many runners’ dream race pace.

-A lot of runners tend to skirt around a proper warm-up and I often come back to the question, “What do the professionals do?”
+Many runners often come back to the question: “What do pros do?”

 When I am doing the running portion of my warm-up, usually 20 minutes of easy jogging before any hard session, I monitor my heart rate to make sure it doesn’t get too high and running pace to make sure I am not going too slow.

-I use my Polar Vantage V. In the easy to read interface, it tells me which HR zone I am in and how fast I am running.
-Generally my warm-up pace is between 6:40/mile and 7:30/mile with a HR under 140 bpm.
+In the easy to read interface, my running watch tells me which HR zone I am in and how fast I am running.
+Generally, my warm-up pace is between 6:40/mile and 7:30/mile with a HR under 140 bpm.

 This is also another component of doing workouts to prepare for racing: You have to find what works best for you — everyone is different, embrace your uniqueness.

-What should you focus on while warming up – elevating HR, mobility or mix it up?
+What should you focus on while warming up Before running?

 I’m a big fan of mixing things up.
 As you experiment with different types of warm-ups, certain things will stick out as being most beneficial.

 - Does incorporating three to four minutes of threshold running at the end of your 20-minute jog help to give your heart rate a quick spike and really feel like your engine is ready to fire?
 Or does it make your legs and body feel sluggish?